codewithkyle/munched/docs/how-to/npm-packages.md

 ```

 Copy the JavaScript file from `web_modules` into `Client/Scripts/lib` directory and delete the `export` syntax from the file.
 This boilerplate does **NOT** support ES Modules.

+For additional information about how the bundling process works read the [Snowpack documentation](https://www.snowpack.dev/).